 Under Tier 2 of the Measure RACHs claim and receive payments to engage an ACOP to work at the home.

 RACHs are able to apply to participate in Tier 2 of the Measure from 1 July 2024, provided they have been unsuccessful in sourcing an ACOP from at least one community pharmacy, under Tier 1 of the Measure.
 RACHs will receive funding for the ACOP via monthly claims submitted in the PPA Registration and Claiming Portal (PPA Portal).
-PPA Portal registration and claiming functionality in relation to Tier 2 of the Measure will be available from 1 October 2024, with the ability to back-claim from 1 July 2024.

 Information about the alternative Tier 1 of the Measure is available via a separate webpage located here.
 Under Tier 1 of the Measure eligible RACHs can identify and partner with a Section 90 community pharmacy to provide an ACOP to the home.
 Under this arrangement, the community pharmacy claims and receives payments to engage an ACOP to be placed in a particular RACH.